Use library resources to search for the articles, books, and other sources of information that you need.

 |Length of Research Paper or Project||Suggested Guidelines for Approximate Number and Types of Sources Needed|

 You will often begin with a word, develop a more focused interest in an aspect of something related to that word, then begin to have questions about the topic.
-For example:
+Questions without a yes/no answer are typically better starting points for research questions.
+How?
+Why?
+What?
+Who?

 Ideas = Frank Lloyd Wright